HVML/PurC/README.md

 ![fibonacci-html-temp](Documents/screenshots/fibonacci-html-temp.png)

-For a complete HVML program which gives a better experience, you can try to run another sample called `hvml/calculator-bc.hvml`, which implements an arbitrary precision calculator:
+For a complete HVML program which gives a better experience,
+    you can try to run another sample called `hvml/calculator-bc.hvml`, which implements an arbitrary precision calculator:

 ```bash
 $ purc -p purcmc hvml/calculator-bc.hvml
 ```

+Here is the screenshot of `hvml/calculator-bc.hvml`:

 ![the Arbitrary Precision Calculator](Documents/screenshots/calculator-bc.png)